Cybersecurity Transition to the Texas Cyber Command

 Cybersecurity incident reporting remains fully operational with no changes to processes or points of contact.

 Continue reporting incidents using established procedures and channels.
-If reporting processes change in the future, TXCC or DIR will provide notice in advance.
+Notices will be provided in advance if reporting processes change in the future.

-Cybersecurity-related content will transition from DIR’s website to txcc.texas.gov in phases, but will remain on the DIR website until migration milestones are completed.
+Cybersecurity-related content will transition from DIR's website to txcc.texas.gov in phases.
+Pertinent information will remain on the DIR website until migration milestones are completed.

 - Existing DIR cybersecurity pages will remain accessible